check-spelling/check-spelling-docs/Feature:-Heuristic-exclude-suggestions.md

 * reduce the number of non dictionary by masking patterns (`patterns.txt`)
 * reduce the number of non dictionary words (by fixing typos)

+## Simple exclusion suggestions

+I think initially if the number of files is large, I'll suggest that users look for entire directories to exclude, file names to exclude, or file extensions to exclude.
+(Pure static text)

 ## Advanced exclusion suggestions

 The heuristics can also try to suggest ignoring common directories, common file names, or file extensions.